When should employers hire a workers’ comp lawyer?

-The good news is that small-business owners rarely need to hire a lawyer for Workers’ Compensation claims because claims rarely turn into lawsuits.
-Usually, your injured employee is simply exercising their right to compensation, and your insurance provider will decide whether they are eligible for benefits.
+The good news: Small business owners rarely need to hire lawyers for workers’ comp claims because they rarely end in lawsuits.
+Usually, the injured employee is simply exercising his or her right to compensation, and the employer’s workers’ comp insurance provider will decide whether the worker is eligible for benefits.
 But occasionally, small businesses might consider hiring a workers’ comp lawyer.

 - They don’t understand how the claims process works.

-- They want to make absolutely sure they are filing correctly.
+- They want to make sure they are filing the claim correctly.

 - They feel a lawyer can help them prepare their case better than they could alone.

-Speaking openly to employees about their Workers’ Compensation benefits may reduce the likelihood that they will involve lawyers in a claim.
-But even if they do, filing for Workers’ Comp benefits is much different than negotiating a settlement, defending a person in court, and other areas of a lawyer’s expertise.
-Workers’ Compensation lawyers help employees…
+Speaking openly to employees about their workers’ comp benefits and providing official digital or printed information may reduce the likelihood that they will involve lawyers in a claim.
+But when they do, it is usually to:

-- Build their case.
-A lawyer will be able to analyze the details of a particular case to make sure an employee receives proper benefits.
-They might look over medical records to determine the extent of the injury in question.
-They might also look at your business’s records to see if you’ve had any previous safety violations.
+A lawyer will be able to analyze the details of a particular workers’ comp case to ensure an employee receives proper benefits.
+The lawyer might look over medical records to determine the extent of the injury in question and could also examine your business’s records to see if it has had any previous safety violations.

-- Determine a rightful benefit.
-Lawyers help employees asses the cost of their injury or illness to determine how much money they should receive (based on your state’s law).
-In order to do so, they will consider medical costs, rehabilitation costs, and the type of disability the employee incurs.
+Lawyers help employees assess the cost of their injury or illness to determine how much money they should receive.
+To do so, attorneys consider medical bills, rehabilitation costs, time away from work, and the type of disability that the employee has incurred.

-Lawyers can also advise employees after your insurance provider decides whether or not to grant the employee benefits.
-If the claim is denied or the payout is unsatisfactory, the employee’s lawyer may encourage them to appeal the decision.
+Lawyers can also advise employees after your business’s insurance provider decides whether or not to grant benefits.
+If the insurer denies the claim or offers an unsatisfactory payout, the employee’s lawyer may encourage him or her to appeal the decision.
 As noted above, this is an instance when a small business might consider hiring its own workers’ comp lawyer to negotiate the decision.